Become a Bird Conservationist!

 What Can We Do?

 It’s not enough to try to keep the birds alive – it is their habitat and our environment that need to be protected!
 A diverse and intact ecological environment is the only way to ensure the survival of the species.
 It is therefore vital to provide hedges, green verges and fallow grounds as protected areas for birds.

-That’s why we have decided to give birds the space they need as part of an intact ecosystem by planting additional hedges on our plots.
-The hedges provide birds with the protection necessary to raise their young and thus enable them to live undisturbed – It’s the best way to help our feathered friends.
+That’s why we have decided to give birds the space and the living conditions they need as part of an intact ecosystem.
+With your help, we enable them to live undisturbed and provide them with the protection necessary to raise their young.
+It’s the best way to help our feathered friends.
 We’re looking forward to your support!